dibalokechanda/dibalokechanda.github.io/_tabs/about.md

 ## About Me:

-I am a CS PhD student at Marquette University, Milwaukee, Wisconsin.
+I am a CS graduate student at Marquette University, Milwaukee, Wisconsin.

 ## What if you find a mistake?